 Water samples are taken weekly at designated points, during the bathing water season (May to September).
 Historically the Environment Agency had focused on meeting legal requirements and not the needs of users.
 Data was published through many disconnected routes where information about the bathing waters (profiles) was only available in pdf form and updated rarely.

-The Environment Agency was beginning its Open Data journey and wanted to meet an open data ambition and improve the user experience.
+At the start of the project (2010) the Environment Agency was beginning its Open Data journey and wanted to meet an open data ambition and improve the user experience.
 They approached us initially, to help build a pilot service that used linked data to get information out in a timely, reliable and reusable way.

-Client: Environment Agency and National Resources Wales
+Client: National Resources Wales and Environment Agency

 Our Role: Consultancy, data modelling, data publishing, app development

 Develop a flexible ecosystem around bathing water sample data (and related datasets), publish the data in a timely way and help the public to access relevant information

 The Environment Agency monitors and reports on bathing water quality the 419 beaches and other bathing waters in England and NRW at 107 locations in Wales (as of 2022).
 From May to September, waters samples are taken on a weekly basis and a picture of bathing water quality is built up.
 Sampling visits at each location result in two measurements of bacterial concentration that are determined in laboratory analysis.